Runhappy: Honors

 McIngvale tirelessly promotes Runhappy in racing ads, and Runhappy also became the title sponsor of the Kentucky Downs racing meet, which stages a short meet each summer on a European-style turf course.
-The meet is believed to be the first in the USA to be sponsored by a racehorse, and one of the first to have a title sponsorship of any kind.
+The meet is believed to be the first in the US to be sponsored by a racehorse, and one of the first to have a title sponsorship of any kind.
 The sponsorship was renewed in 2020.

 In 2018, the Diablo Stakes, an annual Grade III American Thoroughbred horse race in New York City, was renamed the Runhappy Stakes in honor of the champion sprint horse.